exercism/rust/exercises/doubly-linked-list/.meta/description.md

 Implement the `Drop` trait for your `LinkedList` to clean up resources.

-**Note**: The leak tests are not thread-safe and must be run on a single thread for reliable results: `cargo test -- --test-threads=1`

 ## Step 5 (advanced and optional)

 The tests for these last two things are conditionally compiled via the feature flag `advanced`.